Gathered here are ten hand-picked and carefully curated recommendations that might spark your curiosity this month:

 V.

-There’s a lot I don’t understand about how languages work.
-Bill Gates turned to John McWhorter, a linguist who has dedicated his career to demystifying the roughly 7,000 languages spoken around the world.
-When he isn’t busy writing books, John is a professor at Columbia University, host of his own podcast, and frequent lecturer for Great Courses.
-He helped Bill understand why English is so irregular, what the ideal language would look like, why all dialects are created equal, and more.
+An Observation: There’s still a lot I don’t understand about how languages work.
+John McWhorter, a linguist who has dedicated his career to demystifying the roughly 7,000 languages spoken around the world, talked to Bill Gates in a recent interview.
+When John isn’t busy writing books, he is a professor at Columbia University, host of his own podcast, and frequent lecturer for Great Courses.
+He explains why English is so irregular, what the ideal language would look like, why all dialects are created equal, and more.
 I recommend this podcast episode.

 VI.

-Paul Graham writes incredible essays.
-In Do Things that Don’t Scale, he writes about how delighting customers and making them happy scales better than most of us think.
-In this essay he challenges us to think about what un-scalable things you can do to delight your co-workers, clients, readers, or fans.
+A Must-Read: Paul Graham writes incredible essays.
+In Do Things that Don’t Scale, he writes about how delighting customers and making them happy is more effective than most of us think.
+In this essay he challenges us to think about the un-scalable things you can do to delight your co-workers, clients, readers, or fans as much as you can.
 How far do you go in delighting others?

 VII.

-One thing that’s made building new habits easier for me is habit stacking.
-It’s simple but really effective: I take something I already do, like making my morning coffee, and add a small new habit right after, like reading for five minutes.
-By linking new habits to existing ones, it feels more natural and less of a struggle to stay consistent.
-Give it a go and let me know how you feel about it!
+Something Useful: One thing that has made building new habits easier for me is habit stacking.
+It’s simple but really effective: I take something I already do, and add a small new habit right after.
+For example, taking my morning coffee and drinking a glass of ice-cold water right after.
+By linking new habits to existing ones, it feels more natural and less challenging to stay consistent.
+Let me know how you feel about it!

 VIII.